MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 {% highlight text %}
 Solution loaded:    GameBoyEmulator
 ------------------------------------------------------------
- - 00h 00m 03s 551ms  -- LogWindowUI --
+ - 00h 00m 05s 298ms  -- LogWindowUI --
- - 00h 00m 03s 714ms  -- LogWindowBridge --
+ - 00h 00m 03s 594ms  -- LogWindowBridge --
- - 00h 00m 01s 142ms  -- LogLibrary --
+ - 00h 00m 01s 555ms  -- LogLibrary --
- - 00h 00m 04s 434ms  -- GameBoy --
+ - 00h 00m 06s 393ms  -- GameBoy --
- - 00h 00m 05s 542ms  -- MainWindows --
+ - 00h 00m 04s 852ms  -- MainWindows --
- - 00h 01m 10s 958ms  -- Test --
+ - 00h 01m 38s 037ms  -- Test --
-[1] Time Elapsed: 00h 01m 24s 545ms     Session build time: 00h 01m 24s 545ms
+[1] Time Elapsed: 00h 01m 55s 300ms     Session build time: 00h 01m 55s 300ms
 {% endhighlight %}

 While Visual Studio is open, it will keep track of the *session*, adding up each compilation you do.
-But, what if you close Visual Studio?
+What if you close Visual Studio?
 The *session* is gone, but the coolest thing is that sessions are persisted to a JSON file!
 This way, you can always come back to them.

 This is good enough to compare two builds together!